Dr Benjamin Wild

 In a related project, I am writing Appropriation for Bloomsbury’s new ‘Fashion in Action’ series.
 The book offers an introductory guide to the topic of cultural (mis)appropriation in fashionable dress and appearance.

 The relevance of my research focuses encourages me to share my work with broad audiences.
-For example, in May 2019, marginality was the subject of my TED talk.
+For example, in January 2024, I delivered a TED talk ‘Timeout: Why We Need to Re-think the Narrative of Fashion’.

 Conference organisation